Mortgages

 Germany’s property system encourages investment in the rented sector, with favorable tax incentives available for residents who purchase buy-to-let properties.

-How do you apply for a mortgage in Germany?
+How do you apply for a home loan in Germany?

-Find out how much you can borrow and take advice
+Find out how much you can borrow and get advice

-First, use a mortgage calculator (see above) to get an idea of how much you might be able to borrow when taking out a home loan.
-Once you’ve got this indication, you may want to take advice from an independent mortgage adviser.
-This is especially useful if you’re new to the German mortgage system, are self-employed, or do not have permanent residency.
+First, use a German mortgage calculator (see above) to get an idea of how much you might be able to borrow when taking out a home loan.
+Once you’ve got this indication, you may want to take advice from an independent mortgage advisor.
+Given that there are over 500+ banks across Germany, mortgage brokers can help compare for you and maybe even save you thousands in interest.

 Get an agreement in principle